-Section 175 of the Education Act 2002 (Section 157 for Independent schools) places a statutory responsibility on the governing body to have policies and procedures in place that safeguard and promote the welfare of children who are pupils of the school.
+Section 175 of the Education Act 2002 places a statutory responsibility on the governing body to have policies and procedures in place that safeguard and promote the welfare of children who are pupils of the school.

-In Essex, all professionals must work in accordance with the SET Procedures (ESCB, 2019).
+In Essex, all professionals must work in accordance with the SET Procedures.
 Our school also works in accordance with the following legislation and guidance (this is not an exhaustive list):

-Keeping Children Safe in Education (DfE, 2020)
+Keeping Children Safe in Education (DfE, 2021)